Soccer Bowl Series '84

-Soccer Bowl '84, also known as Soccer Bowl Series '84, was the championship of the 1984 NASL season, and the last championship of the original NASL.
+Soccer Bowl Series '84, also known as Soccer Bowl '84, was the championship series of the 1984 NASL season, and the last championship of the original NASL.
 In a departure from previous years, it was a best-of-three series between the Chicago Sting and the Toronto Blizzard as opposed to a single-game championship.
 The first game of the series was held on Monday, October 1 at Comiskey Park, in Chicago, Illinois; the Sting won it, 2–1.
 The second game was played at Varsity Stadium, in Toronto, Ontario on October 3.
 Chicago won again, this time by a score of 3–2, to sweep the series and claim its second North American championship.

 Background

 Chicago Sting

-The Chicago Sting finished the regular season with a 13-11 record, while the Blizzard went 14-10.
+The Chicago Sting finished the regular season with a 13–11 record, while the Blizzard went 14–10.
 However, due to the NASL's point system, the Sting were crowned the Eastern Division champions, and also won the league's regular season title with 120 points.
 This ensured that they would retain home field advantage throughout the playoffs.
 Since all series were best-of-three ties, that meant a Game 3 if necessary, would be in Chicago.
 The Sting defeated the Vancouver Whitecaps in their semi-finals series, two games to one.